Time Zones in South Africa

 Daylight Saving Time in South Africa

 South Africa does not observe daylight saving time.
-The country remains on Africa/Johannesburg (UTC+2) throughout the year, so the clocks do not move forward or backward seasonally.
+The country remains on Africa/Johannesburg (UTC+2) all year, so clocks do not move forward or backward at any point during the year.

 Frequently Asked Questions